Student Broadband Buyers Guide

 If you're tearing it up in Magaluf next summer, you don't want to still be paying for broadband at the student digs you no longer live in.
 However, some introductory offers are cheap enough that you can get a year's broadband for a very low rate, sometimes only paying line rental.

 As these aren't student specials, we recommend using our coverage checker to see what packages are available in your area and then finding the right combination of price and length to suit your needs.
-Here are some options to get you started:

 What speed broadband do you need for your shared house?